The Hollywood Revue: Reception

 The film, which was shot in 25 days with a budget of US$426,000, was popular with audiences and critics alike, especially in its initial big-city engagements.
 "Brimming over with good fun and catchy music", Mordaunt Hall of The New York Times wrote.
 Variety called it "the top novelty film to be turned out to date....If the theater booths give it an even break, nothing can stop it."
 Film Daily reported, "A smash and a wow.
 Smart revue with plenty of comedy beautifully dressed and a cast that is gilt-edged."
 John Mosher of The New Yorker called it "the most extravagant and extensive musical comedy so far presented by the talking pictures, and is in itself a complete evening's entertainment."

+The studio's gamble on the no-story format paid off, and the film inspired a succession of imitations as other studios mounted their own revues.
+Warner Bros.' revue The Show of Shows satirized the MGM revue in places.
+Paramount presented Paramount on Parade and Universal offered King of Jazz.
+(Fox's Fox Movietone Follies of 1929 came out before Hollywood Revue but abandoned its revue format, ultimately emerging as a backstage story with musical numbers; RKO's Radio Revels of 1929 went astray during the planning stages, and wound up as a Wheeler and Woolsey musical comedy, The Cuckoos).

-The film went on to make a profit of $1.1 million and was considered for the Academy Award for Best Picture.
+The Hollywood Revue of 1929 went on to make a profit of $1.1 million (about $21.5 million today) and was considered for the Academy Award for Best Picture.
 (Note: There were no official nominations at that point in Motion Picture Association of America history.)
 Producer Rapf tried to follow it up with another revue, The Hollywood Revue of 1930, which was changed during production to The March of Time, and finally abandoned.
 Musical numbers already shot for the film were edited into M-G-M short subjects of the early 1930s.

 Alternate version

 Some sources list the original running time of Hollywood Revue of 1929 as 130 minutes.
-At least two sequences in the original roadshow version are missing from current prints: an opening recitation by the showgirls who are seen posing in the "Hollywood Revue" sign after the opening credits, and the appearance of Nils Asther, who assisted Jack Benny in introducing the final "Orange Blossom" number.
+At least two sequences in the original roadshow version are missing from current, 118-minute prints: an opening recitation by the showgirls who are seen posing in the "Hollywood Revue" sign after the opening credits, and the appearance of Nils Asther, who assisted Jack Benny in introducing the final "Orange Blossom" number.

 Preservation

-The film survives intact with its original Technicolor sequences.
+The 118-minute version survives with its three original Technicolor sequences.
 It was released on laserdisc in the 1990s from MGM/UA Home Video, and on DVD in 2009 through the Warner Archive Collection.